 15. Such as the free translation services already provided by Skype and Google.
 The quality of AI translation is already remarkable and will likely be near perfect by 2030.

 16. Eveleth, Rose.
 2014.
 “The surgeon who operates from 400km away(link is external).”
 BBC Future.
 May 16, 2014

 17. Snyder, Jessie.
 2015.
 “How the ‘rise of the machines’ will transform oil and gas(link is external).”
 Alberta Oil Magazine.
 March 16, 2015.

 18. “Will remote-controlled robots clean you out of a job?(link is external)” New Scientist.
 December 3, 2014.

 19. At some time during their freelance careers, 77% of freelancers have faced challenges getting paid by their clients.

-“Independent, innovative, and unprotected: how the old safety net is failing America’s new workforce.”
+“Independent, innovative, and unprotected: how the old safety net is failing America’s new workforce(link is external).”
 Freelancers Union.

 20. One study found the average wage of Amazon Mechanical Turk workers to be US$ 1.25, at a time when the U.S. federal minimum wage was US$ 7.25/hour.

 Felstiner, Alek.
 2011.
-“Working the crowd: employment and labor law in the crowdsourcing industry.”
+“Working the crowd: employment and labor law in the crowdsourcing industry(link is external).”
 Berkeley Journal of Employment and Labor Law. p.
 167.